tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 }
 ```

-## Conclusion
+## Summary

-Writting shell was cool experience!
-I encourage you to extend this code with more functions and create something amazing!
+Writing command shell was a cool experience!
+I encourage you to extend this code with more functions and to create something amazing!
-If you have any question or problem, don't be shy and write to me at tadeusz.m.lewandowski@gmail.com
+If you have any question or problems, don't be shy to write me at tadeusz.m.lewandowski@gmail.com

 Thanks for reading

-Knowledge source:
+Special thanks to Thompson for help with english grammar

+Sources:

 [http://bprzybylski.github.io/DSOP/cw09.html](http://bprzybylski.github.io/DSOP/cw09.html)
 [http://bprzybylski.github.io/DSOP/cw10.html](http://bprzybylski.github.io/DSOP/cw10.html)
 [http://bprzybylski.github.io/DSOP/cw11.html](http://bprzybylski.github.io/DSOP/cw11.html)